zzzprojects/EntityFramework.Extended/readme.md

 ### Query Result Cache

-To cache query results, use the `FromCache` extension method located in the `EntityFramework.Extensions` namespace.
+To cache query results, use the `FromCache` extension method.
 Below is a sample caching query results.
 Simply construct the LINQ query as you normally would, then append the `FromCache` extension.

     //query is cached using the default settings var tasks = db.Tasks